volcanocyber/victor-docs/docs/source/models.rst

 and gases, mineral dust, and radionuclides).
 Ensemble run capabilities are supported since version 8.1, making it possible to quantify model uncertainties and improve forecast quality.

-The workflow is currently in development in a partnership between the VICTOR team and Leo Mingari of INGV.
+.. note:: The workflow is currently in development in a partnership between the VICTOR team and Leo Mingari of INGV.

 **References**